Stories

 defenseclaw alerts --limit 25

 status shows enforcement flags plus a per-connector block for every active connector. alerts lists the most recent decisions as a table.
-The JSONL histogram gives you a quick by-connector view of recent gateway events.
+The SQLite export histogram gives you a quick by-connector view of recent canonical events.

 Add or reconfigure the connector